software-challenge/player_python/README.md

 ## Getting Started

-If you want to start with the Software-Challenge Python client, you have to import some dependencies first.
+If you want to start with the Software-Challenge Python Client, you have to import some dependencies first.

 The import is kept very simple, since herewith all needed dependencies are imported,